 Learn about the different employee classification options and how to change them.

 Your employees can be classified in different ways based on their salary and the type of work that they do.
 Once you determine your employee's correct classification, make sure their status is entered correctly in your account.
-If their status changes, you can update this in their employee profile.
+If their status changes, you can update it in their employee profile.

 Keep in mind: Most employees are not exempt from overtime, and misclassifying your employees can result in decreased employee morale and having to pay historical wages.

-If you aren't sure how your employees should be classified, the Department of Labor has published some helpful guidelines.
+If you're not sure how your employees should be classified, the Department of Labor has published some helpful guidelines.

 Generally, there are three classifications:

-Earn a fixed salary if they work 40 hours or less per week.
-Earn overtime if they work more than 40 hours per week (regulations vary per state).
+Earns a fixed salary if they work 40 hours or less per week.
+Earns overtime if they work more than 40 hours per week (regulations vary per state).

 Earns wages based only on commission.
 Some employees may be exempt from overtime pay if they're employed as an executive, administrative professional, or outside sales, as well as certain computer employees.
 However, job titles alone do not determine exempt status.